 Honeywell conducted a remediation at College Towers in 2002.
 Under the supervision of the New Jersey Department of Environmental Protection (DEP), soil that contained chromium residue was removed.
 Clean fill was brought in to replace the contaminated soil.
 Improvements in the parking lot area were completed in December 2010.
 Honeywell also has been monitoring groundwater at College Towers on a quarterly basis since 2002.

-Honeywell has taken significant steps to investigate and remediate chromium residue used as fill in the construction of sewer lines in Bayonne and Jersey City in the 1950s.
-Areas containing hexavalent chrome above state standards have typically been found within a narrow width on either side of the pipeline.
-Honeywell has completed a large portion of the investigation, capped two portions of the pipeline, installed fencing to restrict unauthorized access, and removed some soil.
+Honeywell has taken significant steps to investigate and remediate chromium residue used as fill during the construction of sewer lines in Bayonne and Jersey City in the 1950s.
+Areas containing hexavalent chrome above state criteria have been found within a narrow width on either side of these sewer lines.
+Honeywell has completed most of these investigations, capped portions of these sewer lines, and removed some soil.
 The investigations and work continue under NJDEP supervision and pursuant to the NJDEP Sewer Protocol, which outlines requirements for remediating chromium at sewer sites.

-Honeywell, along with two other companies, reached a settlement with DEP in June 2011 to allocate responsibility for the remediation of all remaining orphan chromium sites in Northern New Jersey.
+Honeywell, along with two other companies, reached a settlement with NJDEP in June 2011 to allocate responsibility for the remediation of all remaining orphan chromium sites in Northern New Jersey.
 Orphan chromium sites are those where there is no evidence of a company's connection to a particular site.
-Investigation and remediation work is ongoing at these sites.
+Investigation and remediation work are ongoing at these sites.